 Private Equity Round in 2010

-OverDrive, Inc. is a digital reading platform that specializes in providing eBooks, audiobooks, videos, and other digital content to libraries, schools, colleges, corporations, and retailers.
-Founded in 1986 and headquartered in Cleveland, Ohio, the company operates internationally, serving customers in the United States, Canada, Mexico, Singapore, and Australia.
-OverDrive offers a robust technology infrastructure that includes secure management and digital rights management (DRM) protection for publishers and enterprises.
-Its software products, such as Media Console and ReaderWorks, facilitate the download and creation of various digital media, while the company also provides customizable reporting tools.
-Through its services, OverDrive enhances access to premium digital content for educational and commercial purposes.
+OverDrive, Inc. is a digital reading platform that specializes in providing eBooks, audiobooks, videos, and other digital content primarily to libraries, schools, colleges, corporations, and retailers.
+Founded in 1986 and headquartered in Cleveland, Ohio, the company serves customers not only in the United States but also internationally, including regions such as Singapore, Mexico, Canada, and Australia.
+OverDrive offers technology infrastructure that ensures secure management, digital rights management, and downloading services tailored for a range of clients, including publishers and enterprises.
+Its product offerings include various software tools such as Media Console for downloading audio and video content, as well as ReaderWorks and BookWorks, which assist in eBook authoring, conversion, and production.
+Through these services, OverDrive facilitates the distribution of premium digital content and provides customizable reporting solutions to its partners.

 DabbleDB lets users build multiple database applications from a single database or spreadsheet.
 All users have to do is create a single database on DabbleDB and they can create multiple database applications like charts, maps and calendars.
 The product helps to leverage a single data source to do more work for you.